DataFire/DataFire/README.md

 > View the [full example](docs/Hello%20World.md) to learn about input validation,
 > custom HTTP responses, scheduled tasks, and more.

-Let's set up a simple DataFire project that exposes a single URL, `GET /hello`, which returns the text `"Hello, world!"`
+Let's set up a simple DataFire project that has a single URL, `GET /hello`.

 ### Action
 First we create a new action - the logic that will be run when the URL is loaded: